Palu: Administrative division

-Notes: (a) the 2010 population of Ulujadi District is included in the 2010 figure for West Palu District, from which it was cut out in 2011.
+Notes: (a) the 2010 population of Tatanga District is included in the 2010 figure for South Palu District, from which it was substantially cut out in 2011.

-(b) the 2010 population of Tatanga District is included in the 2010 figure for South Palu District, from which it was substantially cut out in 2011.
+(b) the 2010 population of Ulujadi District is included in the 2010 figure for West Palu District, from which it was cut out in 2011.

 (c) the 2010 population of Mantikulore District is included in the 2010 figure for East Palu District, from which it was substantially cut out in 2011.

 (d) North Palu and Tawaeli District are bordered to the east and north by Tanantovea District of Donggala Regency, which is thus divided into two unequal parts.

 (e) the 2010 population of Tawaeli District is included in the 2010 figure for North Palu District, from which it was cut out in 2011.

 Local government

 As is the case with all Indonesian cities, the local government of Palu is a second-level administrative division run by a mayor and vice mayor, and the city parliament; it is of equivalent tier as a regency.
 Executive power lies in the mayor and vice mayor, and legislation duties are carried by local parliament.
 The mayor, vice mayor, and parliament members are democratically elected by residents of the city.
 Heads of districts are directly appointed by the city mayor on recommendations from the city secretary.